 Building on recent applications in Latin America, this paper overviews WRI’s Green-Gray Assessment method, and provides recommendations for applications.

 Build resilient infrastructure, promote inclusive and sustainable industrialization, and foster innovation.

-Financing for infrastructure is rising in developing nations, and greater investment is expected.
-WRI research shows that that about $90 trillion in infrastructure funding will be needed between now and 2030 to achieve the goals of SDG 9.
-What will that mean for low- and middle-income countries as they build their industries?
-The investment choices made across the world in the next few years could lead to a clean, climate-smart growth pathway, or a lock us into a high-carbon, inefficient, unsustainable future.
+WRI research shows that that about $90 trillion in infrastructure funding will be needed by 2030 to achieve the goals of SDG 9.
+Ensuing this infrastructure is environmentally sustainable does not need to cost more and may even save money.
+The investment choices made by low- and middle-income countries in the next few years as they build cities, industries, and energy and transport systems could lead to a clean, climate-smart growth pathway or they could lock the world into a high-carbon, inefficient and unsustainable future.

-To avoid the consequences of business-as-usual, WRI’s New Climate Economy project and other programs work with governments and industrial leaders to guide investment choices in manufacturing, innovation and more.
-We share in-depth analyses and recommendations to move decision-makers toward resilient, low-carbon infrastructures and technologies (SDG 9.1, SDG 9.2, SDG 9.4).
+To avoid the consequences of business-as-usual, WRI’s Finance Center, Energy Program, the New Climate Economy project and other programs work with governments and corporate leaders to guide investment choices in manufacturing, innovation, energy, urban environments and more.
+We share in-depth analyses, robust and timely data, and recommendations to move decision-makers toward resilient, low-carbon choices (SDG 9.1, SDG 9.2, SDG 9.4).

 Green infrastructure can mitigate most of the world's major water problems, but investment has been held back by lack of certainty about returns.
 Our new methodology helps lay out how to measure the costs and benefits of green and gray infrastructure projects.

 The Natural Infrastructure for Aquifer Recharge Financial Calculator, is an excel based tool with a flexible financial model that estimates the private costs and benefits, including the return on investment (ROI), of natural infrastructure interventions designed to enhance aquifer recharge.
 The technical note explains the methods, data and assumptions used to produce the tool.